iAnanich/shared-server-tools/README.md

 Portainer is a web UI (user interface) that allows you to see the state of your Docker services in a Docker Swarm mode cluster and manage it.

+#### Swarmpit

+`./swarmpit/`

+Swarmpit provides a nice and clean way to manage your Docker Swarm cluster.

 ## Commands

 See `Makefile` for list of shortcuts and what they do.